In this post, you’ll learn all about tent condensation; what causes it, and what solutions you have to stop it from happening.

-So the solution is very simple: let the air flow in and out your tent to take those water vapors with it.
+So the solution is very simple: let the airflow in and out of your tent to take those water vapors with it.

-Having a tent with a porch (find some good ones here) area could help a lot; I know that sometimes keeping windows and entrances opened could let some nasty creatures inside.
+Having a tent with a porch (find some good ones here) area could help a lot; I know that sometimes keeping windows and entrances open could let some nasty creatures inside.

 2. Use a tent dehumidifier

 This is for those who are really keen to keep fresh air outside their tent.
 Having a tent dehumidifier (check out some great ones) can help in some situations, especially if the tent is not that big and the device can cope with the water vapors.

 Personally, I can’t be bothered to carry one with me, but I can understand o person that would want to use it.

 3. Buy a tent with a breathable fabric

 Remember, water vapors turn to liquid when they can’t escape; and surely they can’t get through the widely used Nylon 190T material.

 The Arctic Oven tent with breathable fabric.

 Around $1500, but it can go all the way up to $3500.
 Now, that’s the price you need to pay for a condensation-free tent, where you can keep the entrances and windows closed, cook, drink, wash your clothes, take a bath, boil water, and other things that people do end up with wet tents.